 If you’re heading into the backcountry, the ski or snowboard backpack you choose will have unique features.
-Namely, there will be a compartment for your avalanche safety gear.
+Namely, there will be a dedicated compartment with pockets for your avalanche safety gear: shovel and probe.

-Other backcountry packs offer greater capacity, more back and shoulder support, and special organizational features for ski and splitboard mountaineering or multiday backcountry tours.
+Other backcountry packs offer greater capacity, enhanced back and shoulder support, and special organizational features for ski and splitboard mountaineering or multiday backcountry tours.

 Size & Capacity

 It’s important to match the pack size to your body shape and size.
 You don’t want a pack that’s too big or it will shift around.
 Nor will it be comfortable if it’s too snug.